Russian Empire: First half of the 19th century

 The liberal Alexander I was replaced by his younger brother Nicholas I (1825–1855), who at the beginning of his reign was confronted with an uprising.
 The background of this revolt lay in the Napoleonic Wars, when a number of well-educated Russian officers travelled in Europe in the course of military campaigns, where their exposure to the liberalism of Western Europe encouraged them to seek change on their return to autocratic Russia.
 The result was the Decembrist revolt (December 1825), which was the work of a small circle of liberal nobles and army officers who wanted to install Nicholas' brother Constantine as a constitutional monarch.
 The revolt was easily crushed, but it caused Nicholas to turn away from the modernization program begun by Peter the Great and champion the doctrine of Orthodoxy, Autocracy, and Nationality.

 In order to repress further revolts, censorship was intensified, including the constant surveillance of schools and universities.
 Textbooks were strictly regulated by the government.
 Police spies were planted everywhere.
-Would-be revolutionaries were sent off to Siberia – under Nicholas I hundreds of thousands were sent to katorga there.
+Under Nicholas I, would-be revolutionaries were sent off to Siberia, with hundreds of thousands sent to katorga camps.
 The retaliation for the revolt made "December Fourteenth" a day long remembered by later revolutionary movements.

 The question of Russia's direction had been gaining attention ever since Peter the Great's program of modernization.
 Some favored imitating Western Europe while others were against this and called for a return to the traditions of the past.
 The latter path was advocated by Slavophiles, who held the "decadent" West in contempt.
 The Slavophiles were opponents of bureaucracy, who preferred the collectivism of the medieval Russian obshchina or mir over the individualism of the West.
 More extreme social doctrines were elaborated by such Russian radicals on the left, such as Alexander Herzen, Mikhail Bakunin, and Peter Kropotkin.